MrTharinduDasantha/Full-Stack-E-Commerce-App/README.md

 ## Demo

-By clicking this link you can see the demonstration of the full stack food ordering website.
+By clicking this link you can see the demonstration of the full e-commerce website.

 Link 👉 https://drive.google.com/file/d/1W-ZD8y4DFRQDnVxwMuDiP09ry0SEqn-G/view?usp=sharing 👈